It’s all in the planning

 09 December 2020

 For most, speed is certainly not something you associate with town planning.
-Here, we find out from Anderson Planning Manager and medal-winning cyclist Tim Chilvers why he enjoys trying to push a big gear.
+Here, we find out from Anderson Planning and Land Manager and medal-winning cyclist Tim Chilvers why he enjoys trying to push a big gear.

 Tim Chilvers – Anderson Planning Manager

-Picasso once said, “Our goals can only be reached through a vehicle of a plan… There is no other route to success.”
-OK, it’s a big leap from the greatest artist of the 20th century to the day-to-day activities of a planning manager for a major developer, but it certainly rings true in this game.
+Picasso once said: “Our goals can only be reached through a vehicle of a plan… There is no other route to success.”
+OK, it’s a big leap from the greatest artist of the 20th Century to the day-to-day activities of a planning manager for a major developer, but it certainly rings true in this game.
 Enter Tim Chilvers…

-Tim is the Planning Manager for the Anderson Development business and is the go-to-guy for securing planning permission on newly acquired land prior to the diggers rolling in.
+Tim is the Planning and Land Manager for the Anderson Development business and is the go-to-guy for securing planning permission on newly acquired land prior to the diggers rolling in.
 But no two parcels of land are equal and the numerous legislative processes are just the tip of the iceberg when it comes to securing permission.